 What is an ISO Audit?

-An ISO audit is an evaluation of your company’s current practices against ISO standards.
+An ISO audit is a systematic, independent evaluation of your company’s current practices against ISO standards.
 Some standards that organizations have to meet include quality management, workplace safety, environmental management, information security, and even car seat safety.
+The audit process is designed to determine whether your quality management system (QMS) conforms to the requirements of the applicable standard and whether it has been effectively implemented and maintained.

 ISO audits are divided into four broad categories: Internal, external, certification audits (and recertification), and surveillance audits.
 Internal audits are those conducted by a designated internal auditor within your organization.
 In some cases, this may be sufficient for certification.
 Other standards require more in-depth, third-party audits that include customers and suppliers, and once your business is ISO certified you must schedule a surveillance audit on-site with ISO auditors at least once per year to ensure your certification remains valid.
 Companies must recertify every three years to ensure that business processes continue to meet certification requirements.